Local news: Newspapers

-A lot of newspapers specialise in covering the cities they are based in.
-Although paper copies of local newspapers are usually sold and circulated exclusively in the local areas they operate (with entities such as libraries or relatives wanting a copy of the paper where a family member is mentioned being mailed copies of outside of circulation areas), companies may make digital copies of their newspapers available to interested readers directly on their website or through services such as PressReader, often with a paid subscription.
+A lot of newspapers specialize in covering the cities they are based in.
+Although paper copies of local newspapers are usually sold and circulated exclusively in the local areas they operate (with entities such as libraries or relatives wanting a copy of the paper where a family member is mentioned being mailed copies of the outside of circulation areas), companies may make digital copies of their newspapers available to interested readers directly on their website or through services such as PressReader, often with a paid subscription.

 In the United States, although newspapers such as The New York Times and The Washington Post have a 'national' focus on their front pages, they still have dedicated sections for news in the areas they are based in.
-Weather sections also highlight conditions in the local area and the sport sections feature local teams alongside national sport stories.
+Weather sections also highlight conditions in the local area and the sports sections feature local teams alongside national sports stories.
 Their local editions also feature local classified ads.

-Local News in the digital age
+Local news in the digital age

 In the age of digital media, local news readership has started to fall.
 This can be attributed to the younger generation's disinterest in traditional news sources and the inability of news stations to fully integrate their business models and practices into the age of digital journalism.
-While national and international news industries began using Twitter as a way to break news and interact with their audiences, local news mediums have fallen behind, trending towards using Twitter as a secondary source for spreading information rather than a primary tool for audience engagement.
+While national and international news industries began using Twitter as a way to break news and interact with their audiences, local news media have fallen behind, trending towards using Twitter as a secondary source for spreading information rather than a primary tool for audience engagement.

-Since Internet sites reach a larger audience, more local news agencies have started their own websites to compete in the digital age.
+Since Internet sites reach a larger audience, more local news agencies have started their websites to compete in the digital age.
 Websites are a great way for local news stations to produce more interactive content, which engages the audiences and increases readership.

 Aside from the Internet, Twitter specifically has become a great way to engage the younger generation in news, gain more readership, and spread information.
-National news sources have started using Twitter to quickly notify the public of breaking news and to interact with their readers, but local news have failed to integrate Twitter and other forms of social media into their journalism practices as successfully.
-While local TV news stations have actually been a bit more effective with using social media, local newspapers have overall fallen behind.
+National news sources have started using Twitter to quickly notify the public of breaking news and to interact with their readers, but local news has failed to integrate Twitter and other forms of social media into their journalism practices successfully.
+While local TV news stations have been a bit more effective with using social media, local newspapers have overall fallen behind.
 By engaging the audience and spreading important information, social media has been considered a solid method for strengthening the core standards of journalism.
 As a result, social media like Twitter has become a vital tool for news agencies to incorporate into their everyday practices.

 As a result of the transition to digital content, local news agencies have had to change their business models.
 Although they previously gained revenue from subscriptions, more agencies have started making money from online advertising, but this only accounts for a small portion of revenue.
-This loss in revenue has been linked to a decline in local journalistic integrity, because with less profit, the need to make money through clickbait articles has become a necessity.
+This loss in revenue has been linked to a decline in local journalistic integrity because, with less profit, the need to make money through clickbait articles has become a necessity.